 Think College Inclusive Higher Education Network

-Check out our monthly newsletter and sign up for our mailing list.
+Check out our quarterly newsletter and sign up for our mailing list.

 The Think College Inclusive Higher Education Network is a national technical assistance and dissemination center, funded by the US Department of Education, Office of Postsecondary Education in October, 2021.
 In collaboration with the Think College National Coordinating Center, The Network disseminates research and best practices related to improving inclusive postsecondary education for students with intellectual disability, helps colleges and universities develop and expand postsecondary education programs; promotes positive academic, social, independent living, and self-advocacy outcomes for students with ID; and supports faculty, campus service providers, and families to meet the needs of students with ID.

 A fact sheet about Think College Inclusive Higher Education Network is now available.

 Build a network of regional alliances to support strategic regional partnerships and offer technical assistance and other learning opportunities on inclusive higher education in each region.

 Develop and disseminate a national public awareness campaign sharing the purpose and outcomes of inclusive postsecondary education with four important stakeholder groups: students, educators, families, and IHE leadership, faculty and staff.

 Translate research-based best practices into training opportunities to expand inclusive practices in higher education, including a repository of inclusive instructional practices and training modules.

 Provide technical assistance and resources to support all institutions of higher education (IHEs) with inclusive postsecondary education program development, expansion, and continuous improvement.

 Facilitate a workgroup on employment partnerships for inclusive higher education that will identify and address policy and practice barriers and create resources designed to build stronger pathways to employment for college students with intellectual disability.